Finding the problem and the root cause

 Built-in server monitoring

-Root-cause Analysis using Monitoring tools
+Root-cause Analysis using APM and Monitoring tools

 WebLOAD’s built-in integration with application performance management (APM) tools helps you take root cause analysis one step further.
 Once you identify a performance issue using WebLOAD you can switch to your APM tool and correlate the WebLOAD transaction to the server-side event.
 You can accurately identify events behind bottlenecks and quickly resolve issues.